 A feature-length movie by director Peter Livolsi, producers Tarik Karam and Danielle Renfrew Behrens, and executive producers Ellen Burstyn and Nick Offerman.

 The film was shot at the 8 dome complex of Tessa Hill & Dennis Odin Johnson in North Branch, Minnesota.
 Their company, Natural Spaces Domes, designs, manufactures and constructs geodesic domes, operating out of their North Branch facility.

 Shout!
-Studios has acquired North American rights to “The House of Tomorrow,” the multi-platform distribution company plans to launch the film theatrically nationwide on April 20, 2018.
+Studios have acquired North American rights to “The House of Tomorrow,” the multi-platform distribution company plans to launch the film theatrically nationwide on April 27, 2018.

 The Film’s first premier was April 8th, 2017 at the San Francisco International Film Festival in the S.F.
 Museum of Modern Art Theatre.
 Showings were held at additional film festivals in New York City, Chicago, Austin, TX, Tokyo, and Napa Valley, CA during 2017.

 “The House of Tomorrow”: Asa Butterfield anchors an exemplary cast (Nick Offerman, Ellen Burstyn, and Alex Wolff) in a heartwarming feature about inventive minds and quirky families and friends.
 “House of Tomorrow” is a compassionate and funny coming-of-age tale about a teen (Butterfield) living cloistered away with his grandma (Burstyn) in a landmark eco-home and the unanticipated bond he develops with a volatile heart transplant recipient (Wolff) who loves punk rock music.
 Quite simply, it’s one of the best YA novel-adapted films I’ve seen..(April 8, SFMOMA; April 9, Dolby; April 13, SFMOMA)